winger1ol/SOEN-357-mini-project/README.md

 Improvement:

 Too much text at once.
+The color is monotonous.

-The commercialization of the application is very important, as it involves the company's profits and future development, but too many advertisements make users feel uncomfortable.
-In our application, ad recommendations can be integrated into a unified section instead of appearing directly on the main page for users to see.
+Whenthere is a lot of text and the color is monotonous, users may miss some information.

 Task analysis
 ==